jlvivero/main/src/documents/post/2016/12/my-google-interview/index.html.md

 The approach I took was wrong, but he quickly made me realize that by asking a key question.
 The problem was that if that method was wrong my next best solution wasn't that efficient.
 The brute force solution was **O(n^2)**, my second best solution (which in this case was the best solution that didn't have a key mistake) was **O(nlogn)** which was better but there had to be a O(n) solution.

-At the moment I couldn't think of any, I don't shut down and stop thinking thought, I talked about my thought process but ultimately, I can't find a O(n) solution and I end up solving it with my **O(nlogn)** method.
+At that moment I couldn't think of any solution, I didn't freeze and continued thinking though, I talked about my thought process but ultimately, I couldn't find a O(n) solution and I ended up solving it with my **O(nlogn)** method.

 ## The aftermath